 Sign up for Find Facts Fast course on spotting disinformation

-(Gray News) - Gray Television is launching a new program ahead of the November midterm election to help voters differentiate between fact and fiction.
+KNOXVILLE, Tenn.
+(WVLT) - WVLT News and its parent company, Gray Television, are launching a new program ahead of the November midterm election to help voters differentiate between fact and fiction.

 In partnership with the nonprofit Poynter Institute’s MediaWise program, Find Facts Fast is a free text message course designed to empower people with skills to better participate in the democratic process and spot misinformation online and in their social media feeds.